Peanut Patrol: 5 Top Tips For Living With A Child's Nut Allergy

 Whilst it’s can’t be guaranteed that passengers will not bring their own peanut-based snacks on to the plane, many airlines are happy to suspend serving peanuts during a flight.
 It’s also advisable to take your own food and snacks in case an airline cannot guarantee that their in-flight meals do not contain traces of nuts.

-FARE (Food Allergy Research & Education) offers some excellent advice on traveling with a food allergy.
+FARE (Food Allergy Research & Education) offers some excellent advice on travelling with a food allergy.

 Wearing an easily identifiable allergy alert wristband is a great way to remind your child and those around them of their allergy.
 It also helps to inform paramedics and medical staff of the situation should your child not be able to communicate this to them.